 Get a Copy of the Police Report

-If you’re in a car accident that involves physical injuries and/or vehicle damage, you should report it to the police.
-Call the police and let them know exactly what happened.
-An officer may come to the scene, and they will create a police report of the accident.
-If an officer does not come to the scene, you’ll want to go to the local police station as soon as you can to give an account of your story.
+If you’re in a car accident that involves physical injuries and/or vehicle damage, you should contact the police.
+An officer will come to the scene, and they will create a report of the accident.
+If an officer does not arrive at the scene, you’ll want to go to the local police station as soon as you can to give an account of your story.

 Picture evidence can be really helpful to your case, especially if it helps you prove the fault of the other driver.

-After the accident happens, you can start compiling evidence immediately.
+After the accident, you and your attorney can start compiling evidence immediately.
 Use your phone to take pictures of the accident scene, your injuries, and any vehicle damage.
-If the other driver is acting aggressive, belligerent, drunk, or showing any other type of suspicious behavior, try to get a video of it.
+If the other driver is acting aggressive, drunk, or showing any other type of suspicious behavior, try to capture a video.

-Right after the accident, you might be tempted to say you’re sorry or the other driver or even admit some fault out of politeness, but refrain from doing this.
-Any admission of blame could impact your ability to get a full financial recovery for your damages.
-Be courteous and make sure everyone is okay, but remember that you know where the fault lies.
+Right after the crash, you might be tempted to say you’re sorry to the other driver or even admit some fault out of politeness, but refrain from doing this.
+Any admission of blame could impact your ability to collect a full financial recovery for your damages.
+Be courteous and make sure everyone is okay, however, remember that you know where the fault lies.

-Avoid saying too much until you can contact a good personal injury lawyer.
+Avoid saying too much until you can contact an experienced personal injury lawyer.
 This also applies if you are contacted by the other driver’s insurance company.
 They may try to get some information out of you that can be used against you later.
 Never admit any fault, and never make a statement or accept any money until you can get a legal professional on your side.

-A good car accident lawyer will know how to build the strongest case when proving you weren’t at fault for your accident.
-They help you gather the right evidence, research traffic laws, and negotiate with the insurance company if they try to blame you or offer less than you deserve for your damages.
+An experienced car accident lawyer will know how to build the strongest case when proving you weren’t at fault for your accident.
+They can help you gather the right evidence, research traffic laws, and negotiate with the insurance company if they try to blame you or offer less than you deserve for your damages.

-Even in complex accident cases, proving fault may be easier than you think.
-It just takes a legal professional with the right knowledge and experience.
-At John Foy & Associates, we bring 20+ years of experience in personal injury case success to the table—and we know what it takes to prove fault and help you win your case.
-For a FREE consultation with one of our attorneys, contact us today.
-Call 404-400-4000, or fill out the form on this page to get started with your free consultation.
+At John Foy & Associates, we bring over 20 years of experience in personal injury case success to the table, and we know what it takes to prove fault and help you win your case.
+For a FREE consultation with one of our attorneys, call us or fill out the form on this page.